Are Plastic Toys Safe?

 If you saved LEGOs from your childhood, make sure they were manufactured after 1981 before sharing them with your little ones.
 LEGO historian Gary Istok wrote that by the 1980s, all LEGO bricks were cadmium free.
 Roar Rude Trangbæk, a spokesperson for LEGO said that in regards to hazardous elements, the company “phased that material out back in 1979 to 1981.” (source)

-Safe Alternatives to Plastic Toys
+Safer Alternatives to Plastic Toys

 If you still don’t feel comfortable with what your research finds, you may decide it’s best to avoid plastic (and plastic-ish) toys altogether.
-You can opt for wooden toys, natural art supplies, play silks, wooden puzzles, or silicone toys (especially for a teething baby).

 The brands listed here place a high priority on the safety and environmental impact of their toys.